azat-co/practicalnode/chapter4/chapter4.md

 **Note** Handlebars can be installed via npm as a command-line tool with the `-g` or `--global` options.
 For more information on how to use Handlebars in this mode, refer to the `$ handlebar` command or the official documentation(<https://github.com/wycats/handlebars.js/%23usage-1>).

-Here&#39;s an example of standalone Node.js Handlebars usage from `handlebars-example.js`:
+Here&#39;s an example of standalone Node.js Handlebars usage from `handlebars-example.js` in which we import modules, then define `data` object (with book info), then register a few helpers and generate HTML.

 ```js
 const handlebars = require('handlebars')